Morgue: (336) 318-6922

 Depending on the circumstance(s) of death an autopsy may not be required.
 If the local Medical Examiner and/or Pathologist determine that an autopsy is required, it will be conducted at the NC Office of the Chief Medical Examiner in Raleigh.
 If an autopsy is conducted, your loved one will be transported to Raleigh, then back to the local morgue, or directly to a funeral home or cremation service of your choice - if a decision has been made in time.
 An autopsy generally takes 24-72 hours.
 The final autopsy report normally takes three to six months to complete.
 It should be obtained through the NC Office of the Chief Medical Examiner in Raleigh.
 You can contact the NC Office of the Chief Medical Examiner at 1-800-672-7024 or visit their website.

 It is the legal next-of-kin or power of attorney’s responsibility to contact a funeral service and to begin making arrangements.
 It is also important for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
-A final decision and arrangements with the funeral/cremation service must be made within 12 - 72 hours.
+A final decision and arrangements with the funeral/cremation service must be made within 72 hours of the death.

 Personal property that may be on or about the decedent when arriving at the local morgue will be kept secure.
 The legal next-of-kin or power of attorney will be contacted to make arrangements to pick up the personal property, or it may be sent with the funeral service.

 If you have any questions, would like to speak to the local Medical Examiner, or once you have chosen a funeral or cremation service, please contact us at (336) 318-6922 to leave your name, the name of the decedent, and your telephone number.
 The on-duty supervisor will return your call as soon as possible.

 If your loved one passed away at a hospital, then the decedent will be located in the hospital morgue and you should contact the hospital to make the necessary inquiries and arrangements.